vincentnam/docker_datalake/README.md

 (Cf. Airflow documentation)

 The python operator may be the most useful.
 To use it, there are 2 steps to follow :
-- First, create the python function to be done by the task, exemple :
+- First, create the python function to be done by the task, example :

 <b></b>